brill-software/brill_apps/README.md

 # brill_apps

-Applications files for use with the Brill CMS.
+## Summary

+The **brill_apps** repository contains Web Apps that were created using the Brill CMS.

+Directories:

 - global - contains the site.json file which specifies the default applicaiton.
-- brill_cms - the Brill CMS Applications.
+- brill_cms - the Brill CMS Application.
-- MediaLirbary - a space for keeping images etc.
+- MediaLibrary - a place for keeping images etc.
 - Storybook - examples of various components.

+An application typically has the folllowing sub-directories:

+- Pages
+- Database
+- Icons
+- Images
+- Resources
+- Scripts
+- Themes

-See the [Brill Software Developer Guide](https://www.brill.software/brill_software/developers_guide "Developers Guide") for more details..
+See the [Brill Software Developer Guide](https://www.brill.software/brill_software/developers_guide "Developers Guide") for more details.

+## Configuration

+The repository is automatically cloned by the Brill Server when it starts up.
+The location of the repository is configured in the Brill Server `application.yml` file.

 ## Forking the Repository

-Create a fork of brill_apps to hold the base apps plus your own apps, called say brill_apps_fork.
+Rather than clone the **brill_apps** repository, you might want to fork the repository, so that you can add your own applications.

+## Licenses

+The Brill Software Apps (including the Brill CMS) are distributed under the Brill Software Apps license.
+By default, apps that you develop are your copyright with all rights reserved.
+You might want to add your own license file for your apps.

-### Making changes to the brill_cms and Storybook apps
+# Making changes to the brill_cms and Storybook apps

-To make changes to any of the base apps (brill_cms and Storybook) first create a new branch on the brill_apps repository in your workspace.
+==Skip this section if you are only going to be making changes to your own apps.==

+This section assumes you have *write access* to the **brill_apps** repository, that you've forked the **brill_apps** repository and that you have command line access to the Brill Server **workspace** directory.

+The process involves creating a branch in your private workspace that is connected to the upstream repository, rather than the forked repository.
+Updates are made on the upstream branch and then merged into the the develop branch on the forked repository.

 #### Add new remote called upstream

-Get a command line prompt and change directory to to your private workspace directory:
+Use a command line prompt and change directory to to your private workspace directory:

 ```
 % cd /Projects/brill_workspace/<Brill CMS username>
 ```